 Traditional Full Payment

 With this option, payment in full is billed and due prior to the start of each semester.
-Full payment for the spring semester is due Jan.
-2, 2014.
+Full payment for the fall semester is due Aug.
+1, and spring semester is due Jan.
+2.

 Many families choose to secure loans for the balance.
 For example, many parents choose to secure a parent Direct PLUS loan.
 Proceeds from this loan are used to pay Thiel and then payments on the loan are made directly to the lender.
 Payments may be deferred as long as the student is currently enrolled in college.
 Learn more on how to apply.